-In view of the downgrading status of COVID-19 and the future well-being of our global community, HKU Press and the authors of this book will make 12 chapters publicly accessible, in batches, from 27 January to 24 February 2023.
-If you are interested in having a physical copy, we are offering an online-exclusive 30% discount for pre-orders.
-Please click on the "Notify Me" button above and the discount code will be emailed to you shortly.
+In view of the downgrading status of COVID-19 and the future well-being of our global community, HKU Press and the authors of this book have made all 13 chapters publicly accessible.
+If you are interested in having a physical copy, we are offering an online-exclusive 30% discount until 12 March 2023 (Sunday).
+Please use discount code HKUPP30 during checkout.

 |[China and the United States: Mutually Incomprehensible Approach to Fighting COVID-19]||Chapter 9 by Christine Loh offers in-depth analysis of the sharply contrasting approaches taken by China and the U.S.|